apache/apisix/docs/en/latest/mtls.md

 Using mTLS is a way to verify clients cryptographically.
 It is useful and important in cases where you want to have encrypted and secure traffic in both directions.

+* Note: the mTLS protection only happens in HTTPS.
+If your route can also be accessed via HTTP, you should add additional protection in HTTP or disable the access via HTTP.*

 ### How to configure

 When configuring `ssl`, use parameter `client.ca` and `client.depth` to configure the root CA that signing client certificates and the max length of certificate chain.
 Please refer to [Admin API](./admin-api.md#ssl) for details.